cockroachdb/docs/v19.2/vectorized-execution.md

 {% include {{page.version.version}}/sql/disk-spilling-ops.md %}

-You can configure a node's budget for in-memory query processing at node startup with the [`--max-sql-memory` flag](cockroach-start.html#general).
-If a SQL query exceeds the memory budget, the node spills intermediate execution results to disk.
+You can configure a node's total budget for in-memory query processing at node startup with the [`--max-sql-memory` flag](cockroach-start.html#general).
+If the queries running on the node exceed the memory budget, the node spills intermediate execution results to disk.
 The [`--max-disk-temp-storage` flag](cockroach-start.html#general) sets the maximum on-disk storage capacity.
+If the maximum on-disk storage capacity is reached, the query will return an error during execution.

 ## See also